 One may want to do this because Electrum has some unique features that TREZOR’s wallet doesn’t have, like spending from specific outputs or “freezing” certain addresses so they can’t be spent from.

 Jaxx is probably the only option for a multi-cryptocurrency wallet for iOS and iPhone.

 The wallet is integrated with ShapeShift, so you can actually exchange coins from within the wallet.

 The most popular crypto desktop wallet, Exodus, is not open source so we do not recommend it.
 If you use it, use at your own risk.

-Jaxx, the Android wallet we mentioned above, is also available for desktop.
+Jaxx, the iOS and Android wallet we mentioned above, is also available for desktop.
 Jaxx is open source so this wallet is a better option between the two.

 This section will aim to answer some of the most common questions related to cryptocurrency wallets.